TheLazyCat00/racer-nvim/README.md

 ## What is racer-nvim?

 racer-nvim allows you to record key sequences and cycle through variations of these sequences by changing the first character.
 This is particularly useful for navigating between similar commands or for custom macro functionality.
+You can for example overload `,` and  `;` to also do `[` and `]` motions.

 ## Installation with [lazy.nvim](https://github.com/folke/lazy.nvim)